cgcel/MassRabbitBeginner/src/Sample.RabbitMQPublisher/README.md

 ## About

-Send data to a predefine queue by using vhost, exchange name, routing key.
+Send Raw Json Data to a predefine queue by using vhost, exchange name, routing key.